DavidGarfinkle/Lilypond_MusicXMLexport/gsoc/README.txt

 --somehow pass the scheme object from the lily script to the guile2.0 script without having to write a new file?

 guile2.0/sxml-to-xml.guile
---remove the backslash in \" , and remove \n and \t when printing the XML header
+--remove the backslash in \" , and remove \n and \t when printing the XML header, also remove the wrapping quotes in the XML header.

 guile2.0/sxml_conversion/sxml-conversion.scm: lily-sxml->music-sxml
 --that whole measure thing is a huge mess. i'd rather have a record of vectors, where each measure is a vector so that we have easy access to <attributes> and <note>.
 Currently it's really not scalable; as we continue to explore MusicXML's hierarchy we'll need to access any child node of <measure> (ex. attributes, note, etc), and doing this with lists and sxml-match will be a mess
---insert measures according to increasing order (so as to keep the list/vector sorted)
+--insert measures according to increasing order (so as to keep the list/vector sorted) --edit the matching functions so that they match list permutations (not sure if this is possible) or at least find an alternative to listing each list permutation as a new match. ex: [(list (val ,val) (symbol ,symbol)) (action-expression)] but also requires [(list (symbol ,symbol) (val ,val)) (action-expression)] since the music expressions aren't consistent one way or another